Council of Troyes (1129)

 The Council of Troyes was convened by Bernard of Clairvaux on 13 January 1129 in the city of Troyes.
 The council, largely attended by French clerics, was assembled to hear a petition by Hugues de Payens, head of the Knights Templar.
 Pope Honorius II did not attend the council, sending the papal legate, Matthew, cardinal-bishop of Albano.
 The council addressed issues concerning the Templar Order and a dispute between the bishop of Paris and king of France.

 Background

-Founded by Hugues de Payens in 1119, the Knights Templar had gained the backing of King Baldwin II at the Council of Nablus in 16 January 1120.
+Founded by Hugues de Payens in 1119, the Knights Templar had gained the backing of King Baldwin II of Jerusalem at the Council of Nablus in 16 January 1120.
 In 1126, Baldwin had commissioned two clerics to speak with Bernard of Clairvaux seeking papal recognition and a Rule for the Templar Order.
 Later, Baldwin sent Hugues to Europe to convince Fulk of Anjou to marry his daughter Melisende and to raise an army for a crusade against Damascus.
 Hugues's other objectives were to gain papal recognition, recruit members for the Order, and establish a permanent Templar base in Europe.
 According to William of Tyre, at the time of the council of Troyes the Order had only 9 members.